-The MSI MAG271CQR is another addition to the plethora of available 27″ 1440p 144Hz gaming monitors based on curved VA (Vertical Alignment) panels.
+The MSI MAG271CQR is another addition to the large selection of available 27″ 1440p 144Hz gaming monitors based on curved VA (Vertical Alignment) panels.

 And that’s not a bad thing, the more options, the better.
-In fact, the MSI Optix MAG271CQR packs a bunch of useful gaming features and an eye-catching design at a reasonable price!
+In fact, the MSI Optix MAG271CQR packs a bunch of useful gaming features and an eye-catching design.

-The VA panel of the MAG271CQR offers a superior static contrast ratio of 3,000:1 and a decent peak luminance of 400-nits which makes for vivid details in shadows and highlights of the picture.
+The VA panel of the MAG271CQR offers a superior static contrast ratio of 3,000:1 and a strong peak luminance of 400-nits, which makes for vivid details in shadows and highlights of the picture.

-In comparison to IPS and TN panel displays which have a static contrast ratio of 1,000:1, the MSI MAG271CQR monitor provides deeper blacks and a better relation between the darkest and the brightest shades in general.
+In comparison to IPS and TN panel displays, which have a static contrast ratio of 1,000:1, the MSI MAG271CQR monitor provides deeper blacks and better relations between the darkest and the brightest shades in general.

 All in all, you get an incredibly immersive viewing experience thanks to the high contrast ratio, wide color gamut, and high screen resolution.